Hei & Guten Tag!

 Yes, we are a same-sex couple.
 And we travel together.
 But this is not an LGBTQ+ travel blog.
 This is a travel blog for everyone.
 No matter what your sexual orientation, religious beliefs or lifestyle is, the aim of this blog is still the same: simply to inspire you to travel!

 Travelling as a same-sex couple can require some special caution and attention for your own safety.
 Depending on where we go, we sometimes travel as any other couple, and sometimes only as “friends”.
 This is of course an ethical discussion about personal values where there is no correct answer.
-We know people who only travel to so-called “gay-friendly” destinations of different reasons such as making a political statement, safety, personal comfort and possibilities to show public affection.
+We know people who only travel to so-called “gay-friendly” destinations for different reasons such as making a political statement, safety, personal comfort and possibilities to show public affection.
 And that’s of course perfectly fine to do.
-For us it is important to explore a country, a culture and meet the locals.
-In many countries, influence from outside can help in changing a society to the better.
-Because of this we don’t believe in boycotting certain countries.
+For us, it is important to explore a country, a culture and meet the locals.
+In many countries, influence from outside can help in changing society for the better.
+Because of this, we don’t believe in boycotting certain countries.
 Follow yourself and your beliefs and travel wherever you want.
 Be open, be brave, be careful and take caution.